eshwariarumugam/python-practice/README.md

 - Number pattern using `for`loop
 - Inverted Number pattern using `for`loop
 - Right aligned star pattern using `for`loop
+- Inverted right aligned star pattern using `for`loop
 - Pyramid pattern using `for`loop
+- Inverted pyramid pattern using
+  `for`loop
+- Square pattern using `for`loop
 ---

 ## ▶ How to Run